The failure rate is 90%.

 “When I ask executives if the CRM system is helping their business to grow, the failure rate is closer to 90%… The primary reason they miss the mark in helping companies increase revenue is that CRM systems are too often used for inspection — to report on progress, improve the accuracy of forecasts, provide visibility, predict project delivery dates, and provide a range of other business intelligence — rather than creating improvement in the sales process.
 Front-line sales professionals and managers rarely find the majority of these capabilities useful in winning more business for the company.”

 To increase sales, you’ll need to choose the right CRM.
+We’ve put together a free guide on how to choose the best CRM for your business to help you.

 Shift your attention from a CRM focused on inspection and analysis to one focused on operations and improving performance.
 Use your goals as a guide, and you’ll find the CRM that drives results up and to the right.